-The second tax regime targets employees and freelancers, which are the most productive sections of society, comprising most of the workforce that relocated from Greece to other countries over the last ten years.
+The second tax regime targets employees and freelancers, who are the most productive sectors of society and comprise most of the workforce that relocated from Greece to other countries over the last few years.
 Individuals wishing to transfer their tax residence to Greece may benefit from reduced income tax if the following criteria are met cumulatively:

-- they have not been Greek tax residents for the last five out of six years; - they are tax residents in an EU/EEA jurisdiction or a jurisdiction with which Greece has signed an administrative co-operation agreement; - they will be employed by a Greek legal entity or the Greek permanent establishment of a non-Greek legal entity (unless they are selfemployed); and - they make a declaration that they will reside in Greece for at least two years.
+they have not been Greek tax residents for the last five out of six years;

+- they are tax residents in an EU/EEA jurisdiction or a jurisdiction with which Greece has signed an administrative co-operation agreement; - they will be employed by a Greek legal entity or the Greek permanent establishment of a non-Greek legal entity (unless they are selfemployed); and - they make a declaration that they will reside in Greece for at least two years.